leeshuzheng/destroyer/README.md

 This is a [Next.js](https://nextjs.org) + [wagmi](https://wagmi.sh) project bootstrapped with [`create-wagmi`](https://github.com/wagmi-dev/wagmi/tree/main/packages/create-wagmi)

+# destroyer (wip)

+Little web app to display NFTs from your wallet address

 # Getting Started

 Run `npm run dev` in your terminal, and then open [localhost:3000](http://localhost:3000) in your browser.